The style most used for History is Footnote referencing.

 Traditionally the footnote style has been preferred in the humanities as it is less disruptive to the flow of writing.

-In History it is recommended that students use the Essay writing guide for citing and referencing where examples of the two methods are described.
 For more detailed information and plenty of referencing examples refer to the relevant tab of the Citing and Referencing library guide.

 We acknowledge and pay respects to the Elders and Traditional Owners of the land on which our four Australian campuses stand.
 Information for Indigenous Australians